PulseFiction/Mobile-Stat-Preview/README.md

 ### What I learned

 Mobile first workflow - Easier to build with Mobile in mind first then work up to the Desktop version.
+Responsive Web Design - Allowing websites to be both desktop and mobile friendly.

 Using margin vs padding - Both were great for spacing but margin was giving me less trouble.